 For those who enjoy nightlife, Colombia’s version of Rio’s Carnival involves four days of parades and parties.

-To fuel your energy levels, there is the delicious Colombian coffee.
-You can also partake of a cornucopia of tropical fruits from guavas to dragon fruit to zapotes.
+To fuel visitors’ energy levels, there is the delicious Colombian coffee.
+They can also partake of a cornucopia of tropical fruits from guavas to dragon fruit to zapotes.